irconde/M.I.A./README.md

 ## Mock file server

 You can test the client developed in this project using a mock server that can be accessed in [this code repository](https://bitbucket.org/eac-ualr/dna-atr-socket.io-server/src/master/).
 This server acts as substitute of the actual command server of the Pilot system.
-It sends ORA files to the react-based client at a given interval, and it also manages the persistence of the amended ORA files sent back from the Pilot GUI.
+It sends a ORA file to the react-based client when the client requests the current file.

 The files being sent are located in the "static/img" directory.